a773music/luck/README.md

 # Luck

-Live environment written in python
+Open-ended music sequencer written in python
-* Working with generative sequencing
+* Each part is a piece of python code, making it easy to work with generative sequencing
-* Sound generating handled in eurorack (through cv.ocd)
-* Interfacing handled by TouchOSC
+* Controlled by TouchOSC on iPad

 ## Prerequisites
 run